openwrt/packages/net/banip/files/README.md

 **Please note the following:**
 * Devices with less than 256Mb of RAM are **_not_** supported
-* Any previous installation of banIP must be uninstalled, and the /etc/banip folder and the /etc/config/banip configuration file must be deleted (they are recreated when this version is installed)
+* Any previous installation of ancient banIP 0.7.x must be uninstalled, and the /etc/banip folder and the /etc/config/banip configuration file must be deleted (they are recreated when this version is installed)
-* There is no LuCI frontend at this time

 ## Installation & Usage
 * update your local opkg repository (_opkg update_)
 * install banIP (_opkg install banip_) - the banIP service is disabled by default
-* edit the config file '/etc/config/banip' and enable the service (set ban\_enabled to '1'), then add pre-configured feeds via 'ban\_feed' (see the config options below)
+* edit the config file '/etc/config/banip' and enable the service (set ban\_enabled to '1'), then add pre-configured feeds via 'ban\_feed' (see the feed list above) and add/change other options to your needs (see the options reference below)
 * start the service with '/etc/init.d/banip start' and check check everything is working by running '/etc/init.d/banip status'

 ## banIP CLI interface